codeForSaif/ToDoListAzure/README.md

 # ToDoListAzure
-This is a simple proof of concept to display an Azure App Service website communciating with an API project, which communicates to an Azure SQL backend.
+This is a simple proof of concept to display an Azure App Service website communicating with an API project, which communicates to an Azure SQL backend.
 The app is a To-Do application based on Microsoft's To-Do List app, but adapted for Azure deploy and to Visual Studio 2017 Preview.
 The project is C#, Angular JS, and SQL.
 The primary objective of the tutorial is to show you how to deploy an Azure App Service Website + App Service API + Azure SQL and how to get it all working with a simple To-Do application.
-Also I am reviving the older post to update the project to Visual Studio 2017.

 **Timing: If you are a senior dev who knows Azure and VSTS very well I think you could complete this whole setup in 2-3 hours.
 If you are a senior dev new to Azure and VSTS I think it could be ~4-6 hours to complete.**